 Example 1: Setting ResizeGpuBars to 1 GB will change BAR0 to 1 GB and leave BAR1 unchanged.

-Example 2: Setting ResizeGpuBars to 1 MB will change BAR0 to 256 MB and BAR0 to 2 MB.
-Example 3: Setting ResizeGpuBars to 16 GB will change BAR0 to 8 GB and leave BAR1 unchanged.
+Example 2: Setting ResizeGpuBars to 1 MB will change BARO to 256 MB and BARO to 2 MB.

+Example 3: Setting ResizeGpuBars to 16 GB will change BARO to 8 GB and leave BAR1 unchanged.

-Note 1: This quirk shall not be used to workaround macOS limitation to address BARs over 1 GB.
+$Note\ 1$: This quirk shall not be used to workaround macOS limitation to address BARs over 1 GB.
 ResizeAppleGpuBars should be used instead.

 Note 2: While this quirk can increase GPU PCI BAR sizes, this will not work on most firmware as is, because the quirk does not relocate BARs in memory, and they will likely overlap.
-Contributions to improve this feature are welcome.
+In most cases it is best to either update the firmware to the latest version or customise it with a specialised driver like ReBarUEFI.